learn-co-curriculum/dsc-m1tf/README.md

 ### Rosetta and emulation

-Can't run the rosetta intel emulation and the M1 chip at the same time.
+You cannot run the rosetta intel emulation and the M1 chip at the same time.
 This [video](https://www.youtube.com/watch?v=BEUU-icPg78) by Jeff Heaton traces where the error comes from.

 ```